sherotree/figma.css/README.md

 ## Features

-- 🚀Convert Figma color tokens to CSS variables
+- 🚀 Convert Figma color tokens to CSS variables
 - 💄 Support for light and dark themes
 - 🍱 Easy to integrate with any CSS-in-JS library